 - Disparate Impacts: Develop and implement strategies to slow disease spread in settings and communities that are disproportionately impacted (communities of color, long-term care and other congregate housing facilities, migrant farmworkers).

 - Resources: Provide resources, including medical PPE and other support, to eligible recipients.

-- Community Essential Needs: Assess and monitor the impacts to essential needs with a focus on vulnerable populations and marginalized communities.
-Coordinate with community-based organizations to develop and implement strategies to address gaps and connect people in need with resources.
+- Community Essential Needs: Coordinate with cities and community-based organizations to develop and implement strategies to address gaps in essential needs and connect people in need with resources.